 Presentment is a type of demand by which a negotiable instrument’s holder can do something based on the directives of the same.
 It is a form of showing the instrument to the drawee, maker, or acceptor for acceptance and sight or payment.
 The Negotiable Instrument Act 1881– presentment for acceptance can help you understand this concept with proper elaboration and discernment.
 The entire procedure of the presentation of negotiable instruments has been outlined for ease of understanding of presentment for acceptance.

 After sight, if a bill of exchange is payable and there is no time or place specified for presentment, make sure to be presented to the drawee for further acceptance.
 After a relevant and reasonable search, if possible, the person who is entitled to the demand acceptance can appear within a reasonable time only after it is drawn.
 In general, in such a presentment, no parties stand liable to the person making a claim.
 If the drawee in case of need cannot be found after reasonable search, the bill stands dishonoured.

-When a bill is directed to a drawee at a particular location, the same must be presented only in that location, however, in terms of the due-date of presentment, if the person fails after reasonable search, the bill is considered as dishonoured.
+When a bill is directed to a drawee at a particular location, the same must be presented only in that location, however, in terms of the due date of presentment, if the person fails after reasonable search, the bill is considered as dishonoured.
 Therefore, the presentment for acceptance is presenting a bill of exchange to the drawee mentioned in the bill.
-He or she has to come to an agreement to pay the bill at any time in the future.
+He or she has to agree to pay the bill at any time in the future.
 It is an act through which we can understand the notification of holding a bill of exchange for the request of acceptance accompanied by the bill.